probil/v-mask/README.md

 We're more than happy to see potential contributions, so don't hesitate.
 If you have any suggestions, ideas or problems feel free to add new [issue](https://github.com/probil/v-mask/issues), but first please make sure your question does not repeat previous ones.

 **Notice:** You should make your changes only in `src` folder, don't try to edit files from `dist` as it compiled from `src` by babel and shouldn't be changes manually.
+Moreover, adding a proper tests for your PR drastically improves chances of merging.

 ## :lock: License